District Railway: Inner Circle

 In 1863, the Metropolitan Railway (also known as the Met) opened the world's first underground railway.
 The line was built from Paddington beneath the New Road, connecting the main line railway termini at Paddington, Euston and King's Cross.
 Then it followed Farringdon Road to a station at Farringdon Street in Smithfield, near the capital's financial heart in the City.

-The Met's early success prompted a flurry of applications to parliament in 1863 for new railways in London, many competing for similar routes.
+The Met's early success prompted a flurry of applications to Parliament in 1863 for new railways in London, many competing for similar routes.
 The House of Lords established a select committee that recommended an "inner circuit of railway that should abut, if not actually join, nearly all of the principal railway termini in the Metropolis".
 For the 1864 parliamentary session, railway schemes were presented that met the recommendation in varying ways and a joint committee composed of members of both Houses of Parliament reviewed the options.

-Proposals to extend west and then south from Paddington to South Kensington and east from Moorgate to Tower Hill were accepted and received Royal Assent on 29 July 1864.
-To complete the circuit, the committee encouraged the amalgamation of two schemes proposed to run via different routes between Kensington and the City and a combined proposal under the name Metropolitan District Railway was agreed on the same day.
+Proposals to extend west and then south from Paddington to South Kensington and east from Moorgate to Tower Hill were accepted and received royal assent on 29 July 1864 in the Metropolitan Railway (Notting Hill and Brompton Extension) Act 1864 (27 & 28 Vict. c. ccxci) and the Metropolitan Railway (Tower Hill Extension) Act 1864 (27 & 28 Vict. c. cccxv) respectively.
+To complete the circuit, the committee encouraged the amalgamation of two other schemes proposed to run via different routes between Kensington and the City and a combined proposal under the name Metropolitan District Railway passed into law on the same day in the Metropolitan District Railways Act 1864 (27 & 28 Vict. c. cccxxii).
 Initially, the District and the Met were closely associated and it was intended that they would soon merge.
 The Met's chairman and three other directors were on the board of the District, John Fowler was the engineer of both companies and the construction works for all of the extensions were let as a single contract.
 The District was established as a separate company to enable funds to be raised independently of the Met.